The path-missing and path-free complexes of a directed graph: Proof of the homotopy types

-Indeed, if $G$ has a useless edge $e$, then Lemma~\ref{lem:dumbedge} shows that $\Pf{G}$ is a cone with apex $e$, and therefore is contractible (since any cone is contractible); thus, Theorem~\ref{thm.PF.homotopy} is proven in this case.

-\textit{Step 2:} We do not need to show that Theorem~\ref{thm.PF.homotopy} is true when $s = t$, because this case is ruled out by the assumption $s \neq t$ in the theorem.

-\textit{Step 3:} We do not need to show that Theorem~\ref{thm.PF.homotopy} is true when $E$ is empty, because this case is ruled out by the assumption $E \neq \varnothing$ in the theorem.

-\textit{Step 4:} We claim that Theorem~\ref{thm.PF.homotopy} is true when all edges of $G$ having source $s$ have target $t$.

-Indeed, assume that all edges of $G$ having source $s$ have target $t$.
-If $G$ has a useless edge, then we already know (from Step 1) that Theorem~\ref{thm.PF.homotopy} is true; thus, we WLOG assume that $G$ has no useless edges.
+If $G$ has a useless arc, then we already know (from Step 1) that Lemma \ref{lem.PM.morse-c} is true.
+Thus, we WLOG assume that $G$ has no useless arcs.
+As in our above proof of Lemma \ref{lem.PM.chitil-c}, we can thus find an arc $e\in E$ with source $s$.
+Consider this arc $e$.
+Lemma \ref{lem.cpol.rec} yields